anakic/querystorm-docs/New docs/The App class.md

 A component accepts dependencies via constructor injection.
 The parameters of a component can be data-bound to cells in Excel via the `[Bind]` attribute.
 The methods of the component can handle events coming from Excel (e.g. button click, cell change), which is specified using the `[EventHandler]` attribute.

-For example, the following component will pop up a messagebox whose text depends on the values of two values from Excel cells:
+For example, the following component will pop up a messagebox whose text depends on the values of two Excel cells:

 ```csharp
 using System;